brain-bzh/PEFSL/Box/README_box.md

 In this setup, the Pynq will be powered on but no program will be running.

 To restart the demo, simply **unplug it**, which will automatically reboot the Pynq (likely due to a voltage drop).

+## Nota

+- When you **remove the camera**, you may have to reconnect the camera twice.
+This bug probably comes from the usb hub.
+- When you **connect the battery** with ucb-c, the demo still works, but **when you disconnect it, it reboots** (likely due to a voltage drop).